 The Pakistani Taliban launched a brazen overnight attack at Karachi's Jinnah International Airport, the largest and busiest airport in the country, in early June 2014.
 Ten militants infiltrated the airport and engaged in a gun battle with airport security and police.
 Thirty-six people were killed, including all ten gunmen.
 Taliban spokesman Shahidullah Shahid said the attack was "a response to the recent attacks by the government" and that such assaults would continue.
 He also said, "The main goal of this attack was to damage the government."
 The assault likely dealt a fatal blow to any hopes of peace negotiations between the government and the Taliban.

-The military responded by attacking several militant hide-outs in the North Waziristan tribal region, a move long sought by the U.S. The attacks, however, resulted in the mass exodus of some 1 million civilians.
+The military responded by attacking several militant hide-outs in the North Waziristan tribal region, a move long sought by the U.S. The offensive killed about 1,800 militants.
+The attacks, however, resulted in the mass exodus of some 1 million civilians.

 Imran Khan, the cricket star who lost to Prime Minister Sharif in the 2013 election, and cleric Muhammad Tahir-ul Qadri called on their supporters in Aug.
 2014 to protest against Sharif and demand his resignation, saying the 2013 election was rigged.
 International observers had deemed the election largely fair.
 Protesters took to the streets of Islamabad, and after several days boldly entered the city's "red zone," which houses Parliament, the prime minister's house, and foreign embassies.
 Sharif restrained police, allowing protesters to proceed into the area.
 The protests turned violent on Aug.
 31, when the demonstrators attempted to attack the prime minister's residence.
 Police used rubber bullets and tear gas on protesters, who attacked police with sticks and rocks.
 Three protesters died in the violence.